PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 ### Upgrading from 12.x.x

 13.0.0 fixes connecting to an external ClickHouse cluster.
-You can now also specify a secret containing the external ClickHouse server password.
+You can now also specify a secret containing the external ClickHouse service password.

 As part of this work, the following chart inputs have changed: